Mid-D-Man/mid-engine/docs/mid-net.md

 Packet shapes are defined in `.mdix` files under `packets/`.

-**Important:** benchmark the DixScript deserializer vs a hand-rolled encoder early in development.
+**Important:** benchmark the DixScript deserializer vs the hand-rolled encoder (`packet.rs`) early in development.
 At 128 Hz with many entities the per-packet overhead matters.
-Use DixScript for definitions; consider a separate fast path for in-flight bytes if needed.
-(See the dependency philosophy note above — pin down what "the wire encoder" actually is before this benchmark, since the two candidates have different dependency implications.)
+Use DixScript for definitions; the hand-rolled encoder is the fast path for in-flight bytes.

 ## Packet Budget